 Yellow-face (see: Emma Stone in Aloha, playing a half-Asian).

 Keep in mind, I only had to think back 2 years to pull up those gems.
 Now, imagine decades of erasure, and then tell me people of color should take a chill pill with The Great Wall.

 Where the film does deserve some lenience is in considering the real-life context of this film.
-Although the writers were all white men, with illustrious whitewashed films such as The Last Samurai or Prince of Persia under their belts, the director of The Great Wall is about as Chinese as you can get: Yimou Zhang is a beloved director in his country and was even tapped by the government to choreograph the opening and closing ceremonies to the Beijing Olympics.
-I find it more sad than offensive that the Chinese think Matt Damon’s clumsy injection would endear The Great Wall to Western audiences.
+Although the writers are all white men, with illustrious (equally whitewashed) films under their belt such as The Last Samurai or Prince of Persia, the director of The Great Wall is about as Chinese as you can get.
+Yimou Zhang is a beloved director in his country and was even tapped by the government to choreograph the opening and closing ceremonies to the Beijing Olympics.
+I find it more sad than offensive that the Chinese think Matt Damon’s clumsy injection would endear The Great Wall to mainstream audiences.
 I appreciate their risk-taking, as producers experiment with different ways of appealing to China’s increasing market share; however, I can only hope that in the future, film studios find a more elegant way of doing so.

 Finally, also in the “Good” category, the film is fit-to-bursting with Asian actors.
 I am always going to be in favor of something that gives non-white actors the chance to be seen by a large audience, and to get paid for their work.

 Mediaversity Grade: D 2.50/5

 Jing Tian slays in the Gender category and I want to watch her anime-character face in everything.
 Race is not as bad as the trailers make it out to be, especially when considering a Chinese director and mixed group of executive producers were involved in the casting of a white lead.
 But once you stop making excuses for it, The Great Wall is about as literal to the White Savior trope as you can get.